Hooks

 }

-When file paths are present, the $FILE environment variable is set to a space-separated list of matched file paths.
-Use it in commands:
+When file paths are present, $FILE is set to a space-separated list of matched paths.
+Use it in commands: gofmt -w $FILE.

 Exit Code Semantics

-0 Success — parse stdout for JSON Success — parse stdout for JSON
+0 Parse stdout for JSON Parse stdout for JSON

 2 Block tool execution Append stderr as feedback